ikepgh/yMarketQuote/readme.txt

 See Help menus in the program for a list of Stock Exchanges and Yahoo Tags Also, look at the 'hot help' bubbles to get an idea of program usage...

-Tested on MorphOS 3.4 and 3.5
+Tested on MorphOS 3.4 and 3.5, AmigaOS 3.9

 VERSION HISTORY
 ---------------